Skip to main content

 • International Financial Reporting Standards

-The Ministry of Finance (MoF) is responsible for the adoption of accounting standards in Slovakia in accordance with Act No. 431/2002 Coll.
-On Accounting (the Accounting Act).
+The Ministry of Finance is responsible for the adoption of accounting standards in Slovakia in accordance with Act No. 431/2002 Coll. on Accounting.

-IFRS for Small and Medium-sized Entities is not adopted in the jurisdiction, nor is it under consideration until the EU Accounting Directive changes.
+IFRS for Small and Medium-sized Entities has not been adopted in the jurisdiction and is not currently under consideration pending any future amendments to the European Union Accounting Directive.

 Current Status: Adopted